casper-network/ceps/text/0003-hash-indexed-object-store.md

 ### Storage

-The storage component (there is only a single one now) turns into an `ObjectStore`, with only a few effects left:
+Using this proposed model, the storage component decomplects into a single `ObjectStore`, with a simplified set of effects.

 ```rust
 /// Retrieve multiple objects.